Internal Revenue Code section 1031: Difficulties involved in meeting limits

 Frequently, the most difficult component of a 1031 exchange is identifying a replacement property within the first 45 days following the sale of the relinquished property.
 The IRS is strict in not allowing extensions.

 Practitioners report that locating and securing suitable replacement property within the 45-day identification and 180-day completion windows is a common hurdle, particularly in tight markets and complex transactions.
 By regulation, the identification must be in writing within 45 days, and the exchange must be completed by the earlier of 180 days or the return due date (with extensions) for the year of transfer.

 A 1031 exchange is similar to a traditional IRA or 401(k) retirement plan.
 When someone sells assets in tax-deferred retirement plans, the capital gains that would otherwise be taxable are deferred until the holder begins to cash out of the retirement plan.
 The same principle holds true for tax-deferred exchanges or real estate investments.
 As long as the money continues to be re-invested in other real estate, the capital gains taxes can be deferred.
 Unlike the aforementioned retirement accounts, rental income on real estate investments will continue to be taxed as net income is realized.

+Certain interests in Delaware statutory trusts (DSTs) holding real property can qualify as like-kind real property for section 1031 purposes, subject to conditions described in IRS guidance.
 Many accredited investors will consider a Delaware Statutory Trust to complete their 1031 exchange.
 An alternative to a 1031 exchange for someone who wants to defer capital gains tax, but who does not want to continue to hold property is a structured sale.
 This method offers both buyer and seller many benefits and is regarded as an excellent possibility for those looking to retire from or exit from the real estate or business market.
 However, capital gains tax will be assessed as the payments are received by the seller, unlike a 1031 exchange, whereby the capital gains tax can be deferred indefinitely for the exchanging individual.